artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

    manager).
 VirtualBox 5.2.18 or newer is required.
 #.
 Install Vagrant from https://www.vagrantup.com/ (or use your package manager).
    Vagrant 2.1.4 or newer is required.
+#.
+Archivematica's Vagrant environment uses a host-only network with the IP
+   address ``10.10.10.20``.
+Make sure your VirtualBox network configuration allows this address range.
+For details on creating or configuring host-only networks in VirtualBox, refer to the
+   `official VirtualBox Networking documentation`_.

 Spin it up
 ++++++++++